Chapter 38. Viewing Job Runs - Execution History

 The revision of the job file.
 A string generated by CloverDX Designer and stored in the job file.

 Status of the job execution.
-READY - waiting for execution start, RUNNING - processing the job, FINISHED OK - the job finished without any error, ABORTED - the job was aborted directly using some API/GUI or by the parent jobflow, ERROR - the job failed, N/A (not available) - the server process died suddenly, so it couldn't properly abort the jobs.
+ENQUEUED - waiting in job queue to start (see Job Queue), READY - preparing for execution start, RUNNING - processing the job, FINISHED OK - the job finished without any error, ABORTED - the job was aborted directly using some API/GUI or by the parent jobflow, ERROR - the job failed, N/A (not available) - the server process died suddenly, so it couldn't properly abort the jobs.
 After restart, the jobs with unknown status are set as N/A

 |Finished||Server date-time (and time zone) of the execution finish.|